singh1114/best/_posts/2016-06-09-vim-the-best-text-editor.md

 Clearly the differences are huge and it is also because of the numerous plugins that I am using to power vim installation in my local system.

-I hope you liked this post.
-Do share your experiences with vim and share your favourite tricks as well.

-{% include linked_post.html url="copy-paste-vim-content-on-system-clipboard" %}

 ## How to check the time taken by plugins to while opening vim?

 As I have already shared that I have a lot of plugins installed for the local setup of vim which include things autocomplete and other features as well.